TBT8A10/u-boot/README.md

 ### Information
 Building an old revision of Rockchip's U-Boot, I was able to obtain a binary very similar to the stock one.
-However, Incar made modifications to the code (e.g. on the LCD driver) to make it compatible with the tablet. \
-Currently, this U-Boot loads Android without any issues.
-Initially the LCD didn't work but with some changes now it does.
-However, as of now there's an issue which makes the screen not turn on again after turning it off.
+Currently, it boots Android without any visible issues.

 ### Build process
 * Download [Linaro 6.3.1 toolchain](https://releases.linaro.org/components/toolchain/binaries/6.3-2017.05/aarch64-linux-gnu/gcc-linaro-6.3.1-2017.05-x86_64_aarch64-linux-gnu.tar.xz)